Just as chemotherapy affects your hair because of the rapidly dividing hair follicle cells, it also affects your nails.

-- Don't cut your cuticles.
+- Don't cut your cuticles if they're not frayed.
 Use cuticle remover cream or gels and push your nails back gently.

 - Don't bite your nails or cuticles, particularly on the hand on the same side as your affected breast.
 If you have a hard time stopping, consider wearing thin white cotton gloves around the house to help you break this habit.

 - Massage cuticle cream into the cuticle area daily to prevent dryness, splitting, and hangnails.